 The best time of year to cycle on Route 66 in Arizona is roughly from April to October.
 However, there are frequent afternoon thunderstorms that Route 66 bicyclists could encounter from late June to September.

 Snowstorms are possible as late as May and as early as September.

 The prevailing winds are from west to east and this high altitude route is frequently windy.
 The elevation ranges from 6,900 feet in Flagstaff to a mile high in Seligman, 3,333 feet in Kingman and 600 feet in Topock at the Colorado River.

-Best to load up on any cycling equipment needs in Flagstaff or other larger towns where bike shops exist.
+Best to take care of on cycling equipment needs in Flagstaff or other larger towns where bike shops exist.

 We also recommend cycling on the West Rim of the Grand Canyon to Hermit's Rest.
 It's about 15 miles roundtrip.
 The road is closed except for shuttle buses and a few Hermit Trail overnight hikers with permits.
 The views along the rim are spectacular.
 There are restrooms, water and limited snack food at Hermit's Rest